Malaysia ex-PM's wife pleads not guilty to money laundering

-KUALA LUMPUR, Malaysia (AP) — The detained wife of former Malaysian Prime Minister Najjib Razak pleaded not guilty Thursday to laundering illegal proceeds from a graft scandal involving the 1MDB state investment fund, five months after her husband's shocking electoral loss.
+KUALA LUMPUR, Malaysia (AP) — The detained wife of former Malaysian Prime Minister Najjib Razak pleaded not guilty Thursday to laundering illegal proceeds from the graft scandal at the 1MDB state investment fund that led to her husband's shocking electoral loss.

+Rosmah Mansor was charged with 12 counts of receiving proceeds from unlawful activities totaling nearly 7.1 million ringgit ($1.7 million) in her bank account between 2013 and 2017.
+Another five counts against her allege she failed to declare taxes on the money she received.

 "Clearly this is a first for Malaysia.
 This speaks to the prominent political role of Rosmah in the administration, which was highly contentious during Najib's tenure.
 She was seen to be involved in the perceived corruption and his business dealings, as an important gatekeeper," said Bridget Welsh, political science professor at John Cabot University in Rome.